1980 Nepal earthquake: Damage and casualties

 A total of 13,258 homes were destroyed, making at least 30,000 homeless.
 The greatest damage was situated in a narrow zone between northwest Darchula and southeast Bajhang.
 An inspection after the earthquake found that tall buildings were the most damaged.
 Houses with heavy roofs made of slate were also found to be greatly affected.
 The report concluded that weak foundations and haphazard construction practices were responsible for the extensive damage observed.

 In the village of Moribagad, damage was minimal.
 The limited damage was, according to residents, because they followed the rules of their goddess.
 The rule stated that residents must not build a house with more than two floors, as a middle floor is forbidden.
 The next rule forbids slate roofs which were heavy, hence residents constructed lightweight thatch roofs.

 The Mahakali and Seti Zones suffered major impacts.
 Three districts in the zone; Bajhang, Baitadi, and Bajura were the most affected.
-Up to 40 people died in the districts and 2,000 wre injured.
+Up to 40 people died in the districts and 2,000 were injured.
 An additional 5,000 families were left without homes.

 Several major towns in Darchula District were obliterated.
 At least 90 schools were totally destroyed in Bajhang.
 The Rastriya Samachar Samiti (RSS) reported 12 district official and 21 village buildings, as well as 65 temples were also destroyed.
-The cost of damage in the district was $ 10.3 million.
+The cost of damage in the district was $10.3 million.
 Telecommunication services were affected, as did army barracks and police stations suffer damage.
 The earthquake occurred during the monsoon season which further affected communications and transport services in the aftermath due to landslides.